 3) Choose the Set Point you wish to add outputs to.
-Type the number followed by a [return].
+Type the number followed by a [Return].
 In this example, we'll add outputs to Set Point 5.
 The CellScale assumes that each Set Point will need a unique output and preassigns a matching output list position.
 If you want to use a different output position or share one previously setup, you can change it with the [4] key.

 '''

 Setup SPoutList

 Set point being configured:

-(1)
+Set point ON string:

 (2)

-Set point ON string:
+Set point OFF string:

 (3)

-Set point OFF string:

 (4)

 Output position in SPoutList:

 (5)

 Add an output

 (6)

 Delete an output

 (7)

 Clear the position

 (ESC)

 Exit

 SPoutList position 5

-(a) available
+available

 (f) available

-(b) available
+available

 (g) available

+(b)

+(c)

 available

 (h) available

-(c)

-(d)
+(d) available

+(i) available

 available

-(i)

 available

-(j) available

 (e)

-available
+(j)

 '''